KaiyangZhou/Dassl.pytorch/DATASETS.md

 ```

 Note that `cifar100_c/` only contains the test images.
 The training images are the normal CIFAR-100 images.
 See [CIFAR10/100 and SVHN](#cifar10100-and-svhn) for how to prepare the CIFAR-100 dataset.

+### WILDS

+No action is required to preprocess WILDS's datasets.
+The code will automatically download the data.

 ## Semi-Supervised Learning